melodyhway/Analysis-of-Nonprofit-Donations/README.md

 * 7.22% are made by Individual donors.

-* Foundations are likely the largest partners in the non-profit allowing for the organization to host new events in partnership increasing donation efforts.
+* Foundations are largest donors to the non-profit allowing for the organization to host new events in partnership, increasing donation efforts.
 Interestingly, because Individuals are the next highest percentage, it is important to acknowledge the strong impacts that individual donors make on the organization.
 This means that the organization could further individual funding efforts through community outreach efforts using social media, or in person fundraising methods.

 <p align = "middle">
   <img width="450" height = "700" alt = "Monthly Donor Distribution" src="https://github.com/user-attachments/assets/875ba0bb-89f5-4c31-bf10-cb0a4ef64b0d" />